Finland says without Britain there is no EU

-HELSINKI/STOCKHOLM Without Britain, there is no European Union, Finland's finance minister said on Monday in a boost for his British counterpart George Osborne as he toured Scandinavia to drum up support for London's push to reform the 28-nation bloc.
+HELSINKI Aug 24 Without Britain, there is no European Union, Finland's finance minister said on Monday in a boost for his British counterpart George Osborne as he toured Scandinavia to drum up support for London's push to reform the bloc.

-Prime Minister David Cameron's Conservative government, re-elected for a five-year term in May, aims to renegotiate the terms of Britain's EU membership and then put the settlement to a national in-out referendum by the end of 2017.
+Prime Minister David Cameron's Conservative government plans to renegotiate the terms of Britain's membership of the 28-nation bloc ahead of a national in-out referendum by the end of 2017.

 "Our take is very simple, without the United Kingdom there is no European Union ...
 That is why we have to take into consideration the concerns that the British government has put forward," Finnish Finance Minister Alexander Stubb told reporters after meeting Osborne.